ConocoPhillips Alaska has implemented an Incident Management Team (IMT) response in Anchorage and field

 the North Slope.
 Those who could not extend their stay were allowed to leave.
 On a case-by-case basis,

-key personnel were permitted to travel to the North Slope if they met safe holding requirements.
+key personnel were permitted to travel to the North Slope if they met the self-quarantine requirements

 - Requirements for those residing outside Alaska: Personnel will receive notice from their supervisors if